Trustee's Failure to Account

 The right to information under section 16061 is separate from the right to an accounting, but the two requirements complement each other.
 An accounting, discussed below, is a formal report of information given in a format specified by the California Probate Code.
 Whereas the right to information under section 16061 goes beyond the mere accounting requirements and includes things like copies of bank statements, escrow closing statements, property management statements—any documents the trustee has that are relevant to the beneficiary’s share.
 The right to information also includes information such as a description from the trustee of actions they have taken.

-Many people overlook the right to information and focus solely on the right to accounting.
-At times, the underlying information is more valuable, and more helpful, than a formal accounting.
+Many people overlook the right to information and focus solely on the right to an accounting.
+At times, the underlying information is more valuable and more helpful, than a formal accounting.
 Of course, it never hurts to ask for both, but don’t underestimate the right to information—it can be a powerful tool to uncover trustee misdeeds.

 Right to formal accounting: generally speaking, a trustee is required to provide a trust accounting at least annually, at the termination of the trust, and upon a change of trustees.
 Accountings are also required at the termination of a trust and upon a change of trustee.
 (See California Probate Code section 16062(a).)

-The trustee is not required to account, however, to the beneficiary of a revocable trust for the period of time that the trust remains revocable, or where the trustee and the beneficiary are the same person.
+The trustee is not required to account, however, to the beneficiary of a revocable trust for the period of time that the trust remains revocable, or where the trustee and the beneficiary are the same people.

 The trustee is also not required to account where the trust document has a specific provision that waives the accounting requirement (California Probate Code section 16062).
 This is a fairly common provision in many trusts.
-It is unfortunate because beneficiaries should always be given the right to an accounting if the trust settlor wants to ensure their trustee is being kept accountable.
+It is unfortunate because beneficiaries should always be given the right to accounting if the trust settlor wants to ensure their trustee is being kept accountable.

 Luckily, even where a trust document waives the accounting requirement, the court can still order the trustee to account where the beneficiary is able to show a reasonable likelihood that a material breach of trust has occurred.